Weaning from Mechanical Ventilation

 - Mechanical ventilation is one of the most common interventions implemented in the ICU.1

-- Over 750,000 hospitalizations annually in the U.S. include the use of mechanical ventilation.3
+- Over 2 million hospitalizations annually in the U.S. include the use of mechanical ventilation.3

-- The mean length of stay for ventilated patients is 14.1 days.3
+- The mean length of stay for ventilated patients is 14.1 days.4

-- The mean total hospital costs for patients who receive mechanical ventilation are $34,000 per stay.4
+- The mean total hospital costs for patients who receive mechanical ventilation are $34,000 per stay.5

-- Estimated annual mechanical ventilation-associated costs are >$27 billion, representing 12% of total hospitalization costs.3
+- Estimated annual mechanical ventilation-associated costs are >$27 billion, representing 12% of total hospitalization costs.4

-- Only 30.8% of patients on ventilators are discharged home from the hospital.3
+- Only 30.8% of patients on ventilators are discharged home from the hospital.4

 Mechanical ventilation rapidly produces diaphragm atrophy

-Mechanical ventilation produces diaphragmatic weakness and ventilation-induced diaphragmatic atrophy and injury.
-Studies have shown that the combination of diaphragmatic inactivity and mechanical ventilation for prolonged periods (more than 18 hours) is associated with atrophy of muscle fibers of the diaphragm.
-This condition is called “Ventilator Induced Diaphragmatic Dysfunction” or “VIDD”.
+Mechanical ventilation is a vital and effective therapy; however, it frequently leads to lung injury, diaphragmatic weakness, ventilation-induced diaphragmatic atrophy, and injury.
+Research has indicated that the combination of diaphragmatic inactivity and extended mechanical ventilation (lasting more than 18 hours) is linked to muscle fiber atrophy in the diaphragm.
+This condition is referred to as “Ventilator-Induced Diaphragmatic Dysfunction” or “VIDD.”

 VIDD has been shown to contribute to problems in weaning patients from mechanical ventilation.
 This extended time on the ventilator increases health care costs and greatly increases patient morbidity and mortality.